seqan/learning-resources/doc/nanocourse/bitvectors.md

 ### Access the compact bitvector

-The bitvector needs to support access to the single bits by a member function `read(i)`, which returns either `0` or `1` depending on the bit at position `i`.
+The bitvector needs to support access to the single bits via a member function `read(i)`, which returns either `0` or `1` depending on the bit at position `i`.

-We now face the problem that we do not store single bits but groups of 64bits in one `64bit` integer.
+We now face the problem that we do not store single bits but groups of 64 bits in one `uint64_t` integer.
-For example, if the data vector would contain the entry `17`, the 64bit binary representation of `17` is
+For example, if the data vector would contain the entry `17`, the 64 bit binary representation of `17` is

 ```
+0         8         16        24        32        40        48        56
 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0001 0001
 ```

-It thus represents a group of 64 bits where the bits at position 59 and 63 (starting from 0) are set to 1.
+It thus represents a group of 64 bits where the bits at position 59 and 63 (starting from the left and 0) are set to 1.

 So how do we access single bits within the integer?
 This can be achieved using bit manipulation.